 Gone are the days of only having a single option for the insulation materials you use in your home.
-Fiberglass insulation — or as many homeowners know it, “the pink fluffy stuff” — is now one of many materials that you can use throughout the walls, attic, and crawlspace of your Eastern Massachusetts home to stabilize your indoor temperatures, reduce your energy costs from heating and cooling, and keep your family as comfortable as possible.
+Fiberglass insulation — or as many homeowners know it, “the pink fluffy stuff” — is now one of many materials that you can use throughout the walls, attic, and crawlspace of your Eastern Massachusetts home to stabilize your indoor temperatures, reduce your energy costs from heating and cooling, and keep your family as comfortable and healthy as possible.

 So when it comes to choosing between fiberglass insulation, cellulose insulation, and expanding spray foam insulation, how will you know which one is best for your Revere, Quincy, Weymouth Town, or Somerset home?
 Also, learn what types of insulation qualify for Mass Save® rebates of up to 75% on the project costs and which one doesn’t (sorry, spray foam)!

 There is no singular solution when it comes to choosing the best insulation for your home.
 Here at Mass Energy Experts, we are firm believers that each home has its own unique home performance needs, and from your basement insulation to the attic insulation, it requires a customized approach.
 If it has been a while since your insulation has been installed, it is a good idea to schedule a no-cost home energy assessment.

 This complimentary energy audit is subsidized by the Mass Save® Program, and provides Massachusetts homeowners with the up-to-date, accurate insights they need to make targeted and informed home improvements that will increase the overall comfort and energy efficiency of their homes.